-Aligning for Agility.
+Aligning for Agility in your Supply Chain.
 Where is the Disconnect?

 Robert walks into the meeting with the leadership team of the local manufacturing plant.
 Robert is the CEO of the company, well liked by most and successful by almost any standard.
 Everyone is waiting to hear what he has to say.
 Today’s topic is some new strategy along with the related goals for the next few years.
 It seems that the future looks bright and significant growth will be achieved through the next two years.
 How will we achieve that growth and what will be the target numbers?
 That’s what today’s meeting will start to unwrap, hopefully.

 Julie is waiting anxiously.
 She is both filled with anticipation and at the same time nervous about the expectations.
 The company is making money and the future looks bright.
 No one’s job is in danger this morning.
 Will the goals be realistic?
 Will there be clear directions that lead to specific actions on the part of her team?
 Julie is the Supply Chain and Operations Manager for the division.
 She knows her division and team are performing well, but much of her success is due to never-ending heroics by her team and more than a few lucky breaks.
 If only their success was future-proof.

 As the meeting concludes, a couple things have the room buzzing with excitement.
 First, there is a renewed focus on acquisitions.
 Though we are informed that there isn’t anything currently in the pipeline, the expectation is that acquisitions will create a 50% increase in top line revenue.
 Second, a new distribution strategy and market penetration will result in a 100% increase in demand at our local plant.
 It is uncertain how any acquisitions may impact our local team, but it’s always possible.